 When you’re looking for an elder law attorney, you will see very few that have achieved the status of certified elder law attorney (CELA).
 But what does that certification mean?
-What does it say about the person who is a CELA, and why does it matter?
+What does it say about the person who has this certification, and why does it matter?
 These and other questions are important to ask, as they’ll establish if a specific attorney is right for you.

 When you see the CELA designation, you can rest assured that a Certified Elder Law Attorney has been proven to hold a special degree of skill, knowledge and experience.
 Such certifications can be valuable and reassuring to consumers searching for expert estate planning assistance.